11 Physical Signs the Modern World Is Taking Its Toll (And How to Fight Back)

 6/ You Can’t Turn Your Head 90 Degrees Either

 Similar to the trunk, a lack of full neck rotation is one of the physical signs of poor daily neck postures.

-These poor neck and head positions can force your neck tissue to stiffen and weaken over time.
+This poor neck and head position can force your neck tissue to stiffen and weaken over time.

 Not only can this set you up for neck pain and arthritis down the track, but neck dysfunction has strong links to a large variety of head, shoulder and arm complaints.

 - Jaw Pain